-The blue trend line below tracks the number of display ad impressions that occurred on desktop/laptop between May 2014 and August 2016; a 42% downward trend.
+The blue trend line below tracks the number of display ad impressions that occurred on desktop/laptop between May 2014 and August 2016 in Total Canada; a 42% downward trend.
 Why?
 Desktop/laptop time is steady (the red line), but mobile time is on the upswing (the green line).
 The share of consumer time and advertiser dollars has shifted from Desktop/Laptop to Mobile and this is confirmed by Internet ad revenue trends.
 That movement in ad dollars and therefore ad impressions from desktop to mobile probably accounts for one half of the 42% decline in desktop impressions defined by the blue line below.
 What explains the balance - the remaining 21% decline?
-Probably Ad Blocking.
-An IAB/comScore ad blocking report (Spring 2016) places ad blocking penetration at 17% of desktop/laptop devices (2+) rising as high as 28% amongst men 18-34 and as low as 12% amongst Women 2-17.
+Ad Blocking we believe.
+An IAB/comScore ad blocking report (Spring 2016) places 2+ ad blocking penetration at 17% of desktop/laptop devices rising as high as 28% amongst men 18-34 and as low as 12% amongst Women 2-17.
 In Canada, mobile ad blocking runs at only 6% of the 2+ population (15% in USA, IAB Fall 2016).
+According to this same study, rates of ad blocking in French Canada are similar to Total Canada.